ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

 For any purist out there, and memory concerned individuals, this solution provides a great way to "cut the fat" associated with provisioning VMs.

-Also, since CloudForms has a dependency on persistent volume storage, the wrapper script provides very useful scripts around profiling and local storage.
+Also, since CloudForms has a dependency on persistent volume storage, the wrapper script provides very useful functions for cluster profiling and local storage.

 Although not an official enterprise supported tool chain, it's a noteworthy example of how open source community continues to drive innovation around developer tooling and OpenShift!